syedsohan/coursera-web-dev/HTML, CSS & JS/Assignments/README.md

-# HTML, CSS and Javascript for Web Developers by Yaakov Chaikin.
-(John Hopkins University)
+# HTML, CSS and Javascript for Web Developers offered by Johns Hopkins University.
+# Instructor - Yaakov Chaikin.

 This repository contains all the solutions of this course.